ellysaschottler/module4-CodeQuiz-ESchottler/README.md

         if incorrect -15 seconds from the timer also move on to display the next question

+    on click event when choosing last answer - go to the next section but also stop or hide the timer.

     store input initials with score
     display initials with score on high scores page go back button takes back to the starter